Which Kind of Portfolio Would a Financial Adviser Recommend to a Young Investor?

 3. Relative Strength Index (RSI): This indicator can help identify overbought or oversold conditions.
 An RSI below 30 might signal a buying opportunity.

 4. Volume Analysis: High volume confirms price movements.
-A price increase on high volume is more significant than one on low volume.
+A price increase on high volume is more significant than on low volume.

 The Free Leverage Bonanza: Selling Puts and Buying LEAPs